kovart/forta-spam-detector/README.md

         - `tokenStandard`: the standard implemented by the token, such as ERC-20, ERC-721, or ERC-1155
         - `tokenDeployer`: the account that deployed the token
         - `analysis`: a stringified object containing a simplified overview of each indicator's execution context
+        - `confidence`: a value from 0 to 1

 - SPAM-TOKEN-UPDATE
-    - Fired when new indicators of spam are detected, or when the previously identified signs of spam become irrelevant
+    - Fired when the confidence score is changed or when the previously identified signs of spam become irrelevant
     - Severity: "low"
     - Type: "suspicious"
     - Metadata: